 Financial Conflict of Interest in Research Policy

 Externally sponsored research is an important part of supporting faculty scholarly research and fulfilling the College’s mission.
-As this activity grows in sophistication and complexity it may intersect increasingly with industrial explorations and entrepreneurial ventures, creating for investigators the potential for conflicting interests.
-A conflict of interest exists when it can be reasonably determined that an investigator's personal financial concerns could directly and significantly influence the design, conduct, or reporting of sponsored research activities.
-Faculty and staff of the College have an obligation to scrupulously maintain the objectivity of their research, avoiding any conflict of interest.
+As this activity grows in scope and complexity, it may intersect increasingly with industrial explorations and entrepreneurial ventures, creating for employees the potential for conflicting interests.
+A conflict of interest exists when it can be reasonably determined that an employee's personal financial concerns could directly and significantly influence the design, conduct, or reporting of sponsored research activities.
+Faculty and staff of the College have an obligation to scrupulously maintain the objectivity of their research and avoid any conflict of interest.

 Specifically, the intent of this policy is to identify and eliminate or manage any possible threat to research objectivity at Emerson.
-The main components are disclosure of investigators' financial interests that might be affected by the research, and application of methods to minimize or eliminate the risks associated with such connections.
+The main components are: a) disclosure of employees' financial interests that might be affected by the research, and b) application of methods to minimize or eliminate the risks associated with such interests.
 It is not meant to discourage, but rather to safeguard the pursuit and dissemination of knowledge.

-This policy applies to any employee of Emerson College who is responsible for the design, conduct, or reporting of research activities funded or proposed for funding by external sources.
-The policy also includes the investigator's immediate family, which is defined as his/her spouse or domestic partner and dependent children.
+This policy applies to any employee of Emerson College who is responsible for the design, conduct, or reporting of research activities funded or proposed for funding, by external sources.
+The scope of the policy also includes the employee's immediate family, which is defined as his/her spouse or domestic partner and dependent children.
 Project directors are responsible for ensuring that all participants in a project who are responsible for the design, conduct, or reporting of the research disclose any significant financial interests that would reasonably appear to be affected by the research.
-Individuals who come to work on an established project through reallocation of effort, hiring, transfer, promotion, etc., and thereby take on a responsible position in a project, must also disclose any such significant financial interests.
+Individuals who come to work on an established project through a reallocation of effort, hiring, transfer, promotion, etc., and subsequently take on a responsible position in a project, must also disclose any such significant financial interests.

-Collaborators, subcontractors, sub-recipients, and visiting scientists must either comply with this policy or provide a certification to the Associate Vice President for the Office of Research and Creative Scholarship at Emerson that their institutions are in compliance with pertinent federal policies and that they in turn are in compliance with their own institutional policies.
+Collaborators, subcontractors, sub-recipients, and visiting scientists must either comply with this policy or provide a certification to the Executive Director for the Office of Research and Creative Scholarship at Emerson that their institutions are in compliance with pertinent federal policies and that they in turn are in compliance with their own institutional policies.
 Subcontractors from commercial firms need make a certification only when the prime award is from the Public Health Service.

 II.
 Significant Financial Interests